 Whether they are business-related or focused on a particular ability, competitions test your resilience and give you experience of new situations.
+The TARGETjobs Undergraduate of the Year and the Cisco Switch-Up Challenge are just two examples of competitions.
 Business competitions may call for numeracy and good communication as well as the ability to thrive under pressure.
 Some competitions for students are aimed specifically at first or second years.

 Get involved in university clubs, sports and societies and strengthen your CV while pursuing an interest you love.
 Some universities offer employability awards that validate this kind of experience.
 The more committed you are, the more you’ll gain from it.

 Freelance work enables you to build up a portfolio of work that can then be used to present to future employers and is particularly relevant for media careers, especially journalism, design and working in film or TV.
 You may well find that you have to work unpaid at the start – but, over time, as your portfolio and relationships with clients grow, you may be able to begin charging for your work.
 Undergraduates and graduates with IT skills may also be able to find freelance work that draws on their expertise.

 Planning to take a gap year?
 Whether you go overseas or stay in the UK, time out can be a chance to gain experience of new roles and working environments alongside colleagues from a range of backgrounds.
 Scroll down to the bottom of the TARGETjobs Internships advice homepage for tips on planning and making the most of a gap year.